Choosing a care home

 Care homes with dementia care provide specialist dementia care 24 hours a day for older people living with dementia.
 Some may also provide nursing care.

-Making a decision about going into a care home
+Making a decision about moving into a care home

 They can arrange a Needs Assessment for you, which will find out what sort of care and support you might need.